tldr-pages/tldr/pages/linux/loginctl.md

 `loginctl list-users -H {{hostname}}`

-- Log a user out on all of its sessions:
+- Log a user out on all of their sessions:

 `loginctl terminate-user {{username}}`